 Prevention measures include keeping the child close to the mother ’s body (kangaroo method) and provision of blankets.

-In case of hypothermia, warm the child as above, monitor the temperature, treat hypoglycaemia.
+In case of hypothermia, warm the child as above, monitor the temperature, treat hypoglycaemia (see Hypoglycaemia, Chapter 1).
 Severe infection should be suspected in the event of hypothermia (see above).

-Look routinely for oral candidiadis as it interferes with feeding; see Chapter 3, Stomatitis.
+Look routinely for oral candidiadis as it interferes with feeding; see Stomatitis, Chapter 3.

 If the child fails to recover despite appropriate nutritional and medical treatment, consider another pathology: tuberculosis, HIV infection, etc.